susanw1/zscript/docs/spec/zscript-description.md

 Any response to the sent communication should put the address back on the beginning, so in the above example, when the second receiver is given the response `*SA2`, it sends `@1c*SA2` back, and the original receiver takes this, and sends `@9.1c*SA2` back to where the message comes from.

-Note that the contents of a routing command need not be Zcode, although that is the general intention if newlines are needed inside the message, any encoding can be chosen (again this is more of an external capability to Zcode).
+Note that the contents of a routing command need not be Zscript, although that is the general intention if newlines are needed inside the message, any encoding can be chosen (again this is more of an external capability to Zscript).

 ### Command Structure